 That’s why CRS is now offering group fitness classes to faculty and staff for absolutely free!

-For the first time ever, there will be no charge for attending Cougar Fit – a circuit training/HITT-based class dedicated solely to faculty and staff.
+For the first time ever, there will be no charge for attending Cougar Fit – a circuit training/HIIT-based class dedicated solely to faculty and staff.

 Led by exercise science major Lanear Brown and designed to both accommodate and challenge all fitness levels, the 50-minute class is held on Monday, Wednesday and Friday and focuses on strength training and cardiovascular exercises for maximum weight loss and metabolic boosting – as well as correct form and technique for injury prevention.